-Let’s take a closer look at System Analysis.
-There are three main components that SMBs expect from their IT monitoring services:
+Let’s take a closer look at System Analysts.
+There are three main components:

 Technology disruptions cause a 10%-25% loss in productivity for your staff.
 You need to reduce this loss quickly to ensure reliable, consistent operations.

 A 2019 study by the Ponemon Institute found that 66% of SMBs worldwide were attacked by hackers in the year prior.And 69% of SMBs in the U.S. reported losing sensitive corporate or customer information.
 That's not a risk many businesses can afford to take.

 Without accurate documentation, the Service Desk will struggle to support your staff, and your Technology Officer will find it difficult to steer technology.
 Proper documentation keeps everyone on the same page and clearly outlines important information, rationale, processes and other aspects necessary to solve business problems.

 You expect your IT to minimize disruptive issues that reduce your company productivity, improve your resistance to hackers and provide crystal-clear documentation.
 Let’s review each of these aspects and how XL.net addresses them.

 Since our founding in 2009, we intended to keep your staff productive by eliminating 10%-25% of productivity loss from technology disruptions.
 In fact, “Keeping You Productive” was our initial tagline!